🕐 11 min read

 ]

-The following is a complete list of things you can add to your field object.
+The following is a complete list of things that you can add to your field object.

 fieldCaption: Required.
-The name of the column that must be supplied.
+A name for the column must be provided.
 Either a reference to a specific column in the data source or, in the case of a calculation, a user-supplied name for the calculation.fieldAlias: Optional.
 An alternate name to give the column in the output.
 This is only used in Object format output.function: Optional.
 Provide a Function for a Measure to generate an aggregation against that Field’s values.
 For example, providing the SUM Function will cause an aggregated SUM to be calculated for that Field.
 A Field cannot contain both a Function and a Calculation.calculation: Optional.
 Provide a Calculation to generate a new data Field based on that Calculation.
 The Calculation should contain a string based on the Tableau Calculated Field Syntax.
 Since this is a newly generated Field, you must give it its own unique fieldCaption.
-A Field cannot contain both a Function and a Calculation.maxDecimalPlaces: Optional.
+A Field can’t contain both a Function and a Calculation.maxDecimalPlaces: Optional.
 The maximum number of decimal places in the returned value.
-Any trailing 0s will be dropped.
+Any trailing zeros (0s) will be dropped.
 The maxDecimalPlaces value must be greater or equal to 0.sortDirection: Optional.
 The direction of the sort, either ascending or descending.sortPriority: Optional.
 To enable sorting on a specific Field, provide a sortPriority for that Field, and that Field will be sorted.
 The sortPriority provides a ranking of how to sort Fields when multiple Fields are being sorted.
 The highest priority (lowest number) field is sorted first.
 If only one field is being sorted, then any value may be used for sortPriority.
-The value should be an integer and can be negative.You can also filter the fields you receive back from the datasource.
+The value should be an integer and can be negative.You can also filter the fields you receive back from the data source.
 To specify a filter, you can create a field (like above) to operate on.
-This field does not have to be in the list of original fields.
+This field doesn’t need to be in the list of original fields.
 There are different kinds of filters, each requiring a filterType and a field to filter on.

 You can include or exclude certain values from your dataset when showing results.